Pommeuse: Demography

 The population has doubled in 30 years, as it did in a large part of the east of the Paris area.
+Its inhabitants are called Pommeusiens in French.

 Religious heritage

 The commune is host to a twelfth-century church, and a more recent chapel.
 Pommeuse and the neighbouring village of Faremoutiers are united in one parish, itself part of the diocese of Meaux.

 The abbot Jean Perrin (born 1912) has been the parish priest for 50 years.
 Mass has however only very rarely been celebrated in Pommeuse in the past few years because of the age of the priest.

 Economy

 A Pechiney factory used to exist by the Grand Morin, but was closed down, as a result Pommeuse is virtually devoid of industry.